The White Sox’ 10 Greatest Pitchers

 A long-time member of the White Sox who counted teammates such as Ed Walsh and Luke Appling generations apart, Faber rode a legal spitball all the way to age 45 and finished his 20-year career, all as a member of the Pale Hose, with 254 wins and a future spot in the Hall of Fame.

-While a minor leaguer in the White Sox’ system, Faber was asked to join the New York Giants for an overseas tour after the 1913 season, and he impressed to the point that Giants manager John McGraw needled Chicago owner Charles Comiskey for a trade—but Comiskey wisely said no thanks.
+While a minor leaguer in the White Sox’ system, Faber was asked to join the New York Giants for an overseas tour after the 1913 season, and he impressed to the point that Giant manager John McGraw needled Chicago owner Charles Comiskey for a trade, but Comiskey wisely said no thanks.
 Faber leveraged his international success to the major league level in 1914, and in his second year with Chicago won 24 games.

 In 1917, Faber starred in the Sox’ World Series conquest over those same Giants, winning three games—including the decisive Game Six.
 Two years later, a late-season collection of illnesses and injuries kept him from participating in the infamous 1919 Fall Classic; even members of the Black Sox cabal admitted that it would have been a difficult challenge to fix the Series had Faber been available, healthy—and honest.